bslatkin/pyconnl24/README.md

 Thanks for coming to my [PyCon NL 2024](https://pycon-nl.org/) talk!
+[The slides are here](https://docs.google.com/presentation/d/1YSBBWwQ3HCSizndrov4zvldepnDiHboEEvj49ySge7Q/edit?usp=sharing).

-Here's a 35% coupon[^1] for the print or digital verison of *Effective Python: Third Edition*
+Also, here's a 35% coupon[^1] for the print or digital verison of *Effective Python: Third Edition*

 **PYCONNL2024**